Broken causal lens rigidity and sky shadow rigidity of Lorentzian manifolds: Fireworks rigidity

-We are now ready to prove that the time-probe data of a time-oriented Lorentzian manifold with boundary determines the manifold uniquely when the strong causality condition and a weak convexity condition are imposed.
+We are now ready to prove that the fireworks data of a compact time-oriented Lorentzian manifold with boundary determines the manifold uniquely when the strong causality condition and a weak convexity condition are imposed.
 The convexity condition is the condition that each point in the interior of the manifold is the future endpoint of a past-inextendible timelike geodesic which intersects the boundary transversely.
 The following sketch of a construction illustrates which kind of manifolds may be excluded by this condition.
 Consider the outside of a coordinate sphere \(t^2 + x_1^2 + \cdots + x_n^2 = r^2\) in the Minkowski spacetime with standard coordinates \((t, x_1, \ldots, x_n)\), and consider a family of future-directed geodesics which are initially tangent to this sphere and whose initial velocities lie in the planes spanned by the coordinate radial direction and the \(\partial_t\) direction.
 They will initially look like in the left picture in \prettyref{fig:Counterexample with tangent geodesics}.
 After a parameter time which is long compared to the size of the removed ball the geodesics will look like in the right picture in \prettyref{fig:Counterexample with tangent geodesics}: They are very close to originating from a single point.
 It seems plausible that the metric can be perturbed slightly to make the geodesics appear to have originated exactly from a single point.
 There are Lorentzian manifolds (for instance the Anti-de Sitter spacetime) where all timelike geodesics from one point refocus in another point.
 Using a similar metric, it seems plausible that one can make the family of geodesics we are considering refocus in a single point \(p\).
 This means that all past-directed timelike geodesics starting at \(p\) intersect the boundary tangentially, and the manifold fails to satisfy the hypothesis of the theorem.

-Nevertheless, we do believe that the theorem is true even without the hypothesis since the set of points where it fails is small.
-(For instance, the set can be shown by a transversality argument to be the complement of an open and dense set.)
+Nevertheless, we do believe that the theorem is true even without this hypothesis since the set of points where it fails is small.